MohannedAhmed67/MohannedAhmed67/README.md

 - 👋 Hi, I’m [@Mohanned Ahmed](https://github.com/MohannedAhmed67)
 - 👀 I’m interested in NLP and RL 🧠, Back-End Development 🌐.
 - 🌱 I’m currently working on enhancing the reasoning capabilities of LLMs with Arabic language 🎼.
-- 👨‍💼 I'm currently working as a TA at E-JUST for advanced NLP course, making interactive Labs and tutoring plenty of students.
 - 👯 I’m always looking to collaborate with other researchers in the field of NLP and RL.
 - 📰 Checkout my latest publish papers:
   * [Guided Code Generation with LLMs: A Multi-Agent Framework for Complex Code Tasks](https://arxiv.org/pdf/2501.06625)